Los Angeles & California · Telehealth

 Complex Trauma (C-PTSD)

-Trauma from family rejection, religious harm, conversion experiences, harassment, assault, and the cumulative weight of chronic marginalization.
+Trauma from family rejection, religious harm, conversion experiences, harassment, assault, invisibilization, and persistent marginalization.

 Trauma